Discovering Affordable Medicare-Eligible Health Insurance Options

-Here are some easy to understand facts and information that pertain to affordable senior health insurance plans.
-This information can help you choose the right coverage for yourself, your parents, or other seniors that you care about.
+Here are some easy to understand facts and information that pertain to affordable health insurance plans.
+This information can help you choose the right coverage for yourself, your parents, or others that you care about.

 The first step is to see if you qualify for Medicare.
 Medicare is intended to be used by people who are 65 years of age, or older.
 There are provisions that also provide Medicare health benefits to specific individuals who are younger than 65.
 People who suffer renal diseases or have become disabled generally who are not yet 65 can meet the qualifications for Medicare.
 If you are not sure if you qualify, visit www.senior65.com and start on step 1.